VISmodding/VIS_Game_Boy_DMG/FAQs.md

 ## Has mainboard protection?

 Yes, there are resettable fuses in series to the battery, the DC line, and the unregulated voltage for the original LCD.
-In addition, also the boost converter and the LDO limit the current on the lines.
+In addition, also the boost converter and the LDO limit the current on the various lines.